ssbc/ssb-secure-partial-replication-impl-spec/README.md

 subset of feeds.
 Could start with [simple-ebt](https://github.com/arj03/ssb-browser-core/blob/master/simple-ebt.js).

-### Linked identity
+### Feedless identity

-Module that interprets the linkedidentity purpose feeds and presents an interface to query this.
+Module that interprets the feedless identity purpose feeds and presents an interface to query this.
 We probably should use [box2 DM] for private messages to these identities.

 ### ssb-friends

 SSB friends has been untangled from ssb-replicate and should be run in that mode.

+### Trustnet

+The general [trustnet] algorithm for liquid democrazy style trust delegation

+### Claims writer

+A component responsible for writing claims to the meta feed.
+By default it should just write claims for its own main feed when configured.

+### Claims auditor

+A component responsible for validating claims.
+Uses trustnet and by default should create audits for claims with less than 3 existing audits within hops 2.
+One interesting problem will be to make sure that no peers in the network will end up with a too large portion of the audits.

 [ssb-secure-partial-replication]: https://github.com/ssb-ngi-pointer/ssb-secure-partial-replication
 [ssb-subset-replication]: https://github.com/ssb-ngi-pointer/ssb-subset-replication